 For most companies, this is not typical remote working, but rather a crisis work-from-home situation that they are forced to deal with.
 Role definitions may begin to fall apart, leaving many employees unsure of where exactly their focus should be.

-Determine what employees need to accomplish and emphasize objectives over processes.
+Determine what employees need to accomplish and emphasise objectives over processes.